Visiting Walt Disney World in February 2024

 February Events

-Disney Princess Half Marathon will take place February 23-26, 2024.
-This runDisney event brings out the Disney royalty in all who participate!
-Newly added in 2022, “Disney Princess Sunrise Yoga” took place in Magic Kingdom in front of Cinderella’s Castle prior to the park opening.
+The Disney Princess Half Marathon is a popular runDisney event, and the weekend brings out the Disney royalty in all who participate.
+Previous race weekends included “Disney Princess Sunrise Yoga,” which took place in the Magic Kingdom in front of Cinderella’s Castle prior to the park opening.
 The weekend usually features a 5K, 10K, Half Marathon, and the Disney Fairy Tale Challenge (10K and Half Marathon).

-The Epcot International Festival of the Arts will be back in 2024, and this year’s event takes place from January 12 through February 19.
-This event boasts some of the best activities of all the Epcot festivals.
-In addition to all of the artistic culinary creations, you will find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
+The Epcot International Festival of the Arts will be back in 2025, but official dates have yet to be announced.
+Typically, this event begins mid-January and lasts through mid-February.
+The event boasts some of the best activities of all the Epcot festivals.
+In addition to all of the artistic culinary creations, you will likely find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
 It also features the Disney on Broadway Concert Series on select nights throughout the festival.

 *Epcot festivals tend to bring more local crowds on evenings and weekends, so plan on visiting Epcot during the week if crowds are a concern.

-ESPN Wide World of Sports typically hosts several athletic events each month.
-These events don’t usually have a major impact on crowds in the parks, but they can affect resort availability and crowds at Disney’s value resorts.
+Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
+These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
 Here are the events scheduled so far in February:

-Holidays to consider would be Valentine’s Day (February 14) and Presidents’ Day (February 19).
-Valentine’s Day falls on a Wednesday this year and shouldn’t have much of an impact on crowds.
-Presidents’ Day weekend, however, will undoubtedly be busy.
+Holidays to consider would be Valentine’s Day (February 14) and Presidents’ Day (February 17).
+Valentine’s Day falls on a Friday this year… the same Friday of Presidents’ Day Weekend.
+So while Valentine’s Day doesn’t typically draw large crowds to the parks, this year could be different.

 February Refurbishments & Closures